TikhonJelvis/website/drafts/Debugging-Haskell-Type-Errors/index.md

 In principle, Haskell type signatures are—mostly—optional.
 You can write entire Haskell programs without annotating any types yourself, relying entirely on type inference.
 But in practice, including top-level type signatures *is a really good idea* because it communicated your intent to both the compiler and to anybody else reading your code.
 You will consistently get much clearer type error messages if you write explicit type signatures.

-The more types you specify as type signatures, the more specific your type errors will be—but don't forget that it can be the type signature that is wrong!
+The more types you specify as type signatures, the more specific your type errors will be—but don't forget that it can be the type signature *itself* that is wrong!

-A simple technique for improving confusing type errors is to add type signatures.
+This gives us a simple technique for improving a confusing type error: add more type signatures.
 Apart from top-level definitions, you can also add explicit signatures for:

   - `let` and `where` definitions
   - variables bound in do-notation
   - pattern-match variables
   - arbitrary sub-expressions (`x + (y * 10 :: Double)`)
   - typeclass implementations (with the `InstanceSigs` extension)

+Adding a type signature is a way to assert something you know—well, *believe*—about your code's types.
+Maybe you're right about the type, maybe you're wrong, but it will help in either case:

+  - if your type signature is wrong, you'll get a new type error from it and you will have learned something new about your code
+  - if your type signature is right, you'll give the typechecker more information to provide clearer, better-localized errors

 I've repeatedly had confusing type-errors in real-world code get cleared up by adding a type signature or two to helper functions defined in `where` clauses.
 And there's nothing wrong about leaving that type signature in the `where` clause even once you've fixed the code!
 If it helped once, it could well help again; and, regardless, the explicit type signature will help anybody reading the code in the future.